samyipsh/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: Added alias using the following line `alias tag sp`.

-    1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    1. Test case: `showalias`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: The window shows with a successful message shown in status message.
+The window should contain the alias sp and tag.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.
+    1. Test case: `showalias` then `alias tag poke`<br>
+       Expected: The window should pop up and after the second command, the mapping tag and poke will automatically show in the window.

+    1. Test case: `showalias` then `deletealias sp`
+       Expected: The window should pop up as before and the mapping tag and sp should automatically disappear after the second command.

+    1. Test case: `showalias` then `exit`
+       Expected: The window should pop up as before and should close after the `exit` command.

 ### Dealiasing a command

 1. Deleting a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: Insert alias using `alias tag sp`.

-    1. Test case: `delete 1`<br>
+    1. Test case: `deletealias hello`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+        Expected: Throw an error message as the alias is not there.

-    1. Test case: `delete 0`<br>
+    1. Test case: `deletealias sp`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.
+        Expected: Successful message displayed.
+Alias should not exist when opened in the Show Alias Window.